chechodan/olapic/README.md

 The project consists in providing a service to take the location of a photo or video from a social network.
 The service is accessed by the url 'media/{media_id}' where 'media_id' is the id of the photo or video required.
 It is necessary to add a parameter to the authorization called 'access_token'.
-This parameter is obtained after entering the social network involved.
+This parameter is obtained after login to the social network involved.
-The social network involved can be added as optional parameter called 'network', for example network=instagram or network=facebook.
+The type of social network involved can be added as optional parameter called 'network', for example network=instagram or network=facebook.
 By default this parameter is 'instagram'.
 So the request could be formed in the following ways:

 ```